 At least once during your trip you must try the Hurricane Hotel.
 Booking may be necessary at weekends and in summer.
 There are various supermarkets, the main one being the Mercadona just at the end of the high street offering similar produce to the rest of Europe, and probably cheaper, and the traditional Spanish meats, cheeses as well as the fresh seafood in the supermarket is amazing.

 Tarifa has more shops than anywhere else in the world click here or the tab above

-There is also lots to see and do outside Tarifa, from mountain biking in the hills to visiting ancient and picturesque towns along the coast.
+The backdrop to this stunning beach is a mountainous nature reserve with stunning walks, mountainbike trails (we were guided excellently by Pedal Freaks Tarifa - www.pedalfreakstarifa.com), horseriding tracks, climbing and bouldering, all with amazing views across The Straits to Africa and the Atlas mountains.
+Other activities include: golf, diving, paragliding, fishing, archery, landyachting, surfing, SUP, pilates, yoga and more!
+There is also lots more to see and do outside Tarifa, incuding visiting ancient and picturesque towns along the coast.
 How about learning to speak Spanish?
-Tarifa offers a great opportunity to learn some Spanish.
 The wind doesn't usually kick in until the afternoon, so the mornings give a chance for other activities.

 There are many options for cheap flights to Malaga especially, but also Gibraltar and Jerez.
 Malaga (AGP) is between a 90 minute and two hour drive from Tarifa.
 Jerez (XRY) is a much smaller airport but is only about a 60 minute drive from Tarifa.
 Gibraltar (GIB) is the closest airport to Tarifa, only 30 minutes drive.
 Make sure you collect your car from the Spanish side of the border to avoid queues when returning.